MicrosoftDocs/Devices-docs/surface-hub/surface-hub-start-menu.md

 Customize the Start menu by modifying the XML that renders tiles displaying the various apps.
 Surface Hub supports a maximum of 12 tiles.

 This example adds the following [Progressive Web Apps](install-pwa-surface-hub.md) to the default XML layout.
+See [Appendix A](#appendix-a-surface-hub-start-menu-modified-for-progressive-web-apps) for the modified Start layout XML.

 | **App** | **AppUserModelID**                          |
 | ------- | ------------------------------------------- |